 - A conventional 2×4 structure with a timber framed room or space and roof SIPs over that timbered space and the rest is conventional 2×4 construction

 - A less expensive building.
 If the sole purpose of designing a timber framed hybrid is to save money, you have lost before you even started.

 A Woodhouse timber frame hybrid home is an excellent option to consider when deciding which building style best suits your needs.
 They offer the best of both worlds – cost effective and sustainable, while showcasing the strength and aesthetic beauty synonymous with the Woodhouse name.
+You can use several of our pre-designed homes as a starting point to turn into a more affordable timber frame home.
 Contact Woodhouse today to learn more about our hybrid homes!